-Upon analyzing the sequences of both cycles of the first biochemistry, we see error rates of 3.9% and 6.5% making the average error rate for biochem1= 5.2 %.
+Upon analyzing the sequences of both cycles of the first biochemistry, we see error rates of 3.9% and 6.5% for the two cycles, with an average error of 5.2% for biochem1.

-The second biochemistry has a misconfigured dye to base pairing and after taking account the misconfiguration, we find that dyes matched to A, C, G and T originally should ideally map to C, G, T and A respectively.
+The second biochemistry has a misconfigured dye to base pairing.
+Taking this into account, we find that the dyes that were matched to A, C, G and T originally should ideally map to C, G, T and A respectively.
+This particular dye to base map results in the most accurate base calls, as compared to other possible dye to base maps.

-Upon this reconfiguration, we get error rates of 5.5% and 4.9% for the cycles making the average error rate for biochem2= 5.2%
+Taking into account this reconfiguration, we get error rates of 5.5% and 4.9% for the two cycles, with an average error of 5.2% for biochem2.
+Thus, we see that both the biochemistries yield the same average error, making it seem like they are equally accurate sequencing methods.

+In order to measure the confidence with which the two competing methods make base calls, we define a metric to measure the extent to which the dye producing the highest signal is larger than the others.
+In other words, we measure the contrast between the dye intensities at each spot and then compare the two DNA sequencing methods based on this contrast value.
+A higher contrast implies the dye with which the base call was made produces a signal of significantly higher intensity than the other dyes, thus making a more “confident” base call.

+We calculate contrast for each cycle of each DNA sequencing method as: contrast= 1N21m(Imax- Im)2mN

-We see that both the biochemistries yield the same average error rates making them seem like equally accurate sequencing methods.
-However, we define a new metric called contrast (range: 0 to 1 with 1 being highest contrast) by calculating the root mean square distance of dye intensities from the maximum dye intensity.
+Where m is the number of dyes (= 4) and N is the number of spots (= 1000) per cycle.
+This is, essentially, the root mean square (RMS) distance of the set of all dye intensities from the maximum dye intensity.

-The average contrast values for cycles 1 and 2 for the first biochemistry are 0.416 and 0.398 respectively making the average contrast= 0.407.
+The contrast values for cycles 1 and 2 for the first biochemistry are 0.416 and 0.398 respectively, making the average contrast 0.407.

-The average contrast values for cycles 1 and 2 for the second biochemistry are 0.234 and 0.232 respectively making the average contrast= 0.233.
+The contrast values for cycles 1 and 2 for the second biochemistry are 0.234 and 0.232 respectively, making the average contrast 0.233.

+Additionally, the number of spots that were missed by the two biochemistries (no signal was received for any dye) were exactly the same (20 per cycle).
-Since the first biochemistry yields a higher contrast, it is a better sequencing method than the second.

-Hence, the biochemistry team should proceed with the first biochemistry provided other factors such as time required to sequence using both methods are acceptable.
+Since the first biochemistry yields a higher contrast, we conclude that this method is better able to differentiate between bases and is, overall, a better sequencing method.
+The biochemistry team should, hence, proceed with the first sequencing method, provided other factors, such as the time required to sequence using both methods, are acceptable.